dannyfritz/Portfolio/garden/content/economics.md

 ## Myths of Capitalism

-- You are defined by your employment.
+- **Myth:** You are defined by your employment.
-  - Your worth and value is not derived by your use to the bourgeois.
+  - **Reality:** Your worth and value is not derived by your use to the bourgeois.
-- Accumulating wealth is a virtue.
+- **Myth:** Accumulating wealth is a virtue.
-  - Wealth inequality is a scourge on society.
+  - **Reality:** Wealth inequality is a scourge on society.
-- Consuming more is a luxury.
+- **Myth:** Consuming more is a luxury.
-  - Consumption is merely how rich people extract money and is not meaningful to your life.
+  - **Reality:** Consumption is merely how rich people extract money and is not meaningful to your life.
-- Capitalists and rich people solve problems in society like climate change.
+- **Myth:** Capitalists and rich people solve problems in society like climate change.
-  - Capitalists only want to make money and are not interested in solving problems.
+  - **Reality:** Capitalists only want to make money and are not interested in solving problems.
-- Progressive ideology is too utopian.
+- **Myth:** Progressive ideology is too utopian.
-  - Rich people do not benefit monetarily from wealth redistribution.
+  - **Reality:** Rich people do not benefit monetarily from wealth redistribution.
-- Private property is a god-given right
+- **Myth:** Private property is a god-given right
-  - Private property gives capitalists ultimate power over the proletariat.
+  - **Reality:** Private property gives capitalists ultimate power over the proletariat.